jewettaij/visfd/doc/doc_filter_mrc.md

 **(such as tensor voting)**
 by a factor which is roughly proportional to this number.
 The *fraction* parameter should lie in the range from 0 to 1.
+(This number is 0.05 by default.
-(Using *0.1* is a conservative choice, but you can often get away with using lower values.
+Using *0.05* is a conservative choice, but you can often get away with using lower values.
 If the resulting surfaces are incomplete, it may help to increase this number and try again.)